zenvia/zenvia-openapi-spec/spec/tags/telegram.md

 ## Limitations

 Currently, the use of Telegram channel is available only for Telegram Bots.
-The use for personal numbers will be latter offered by Zenvia.
+The use for personal numbers will be later offered by Zenvia.

 Supported content types and sizes: